weilingx46/workshop-vuejs-ws/README.md

 const router = new VueRouter({
   routes, // short for `routes: routes`
-  mode: 'history', // removes the hash from
+  mode: 'history', // removes the hash from our routes });
-});
 ```